AvaAvarai/BoidsNim/README.md

 Watch the boids flock and interact in real-time.
 Adjust parameters like the number of boids, maximum speed, view radius, etc., in the source code to see how it affects the simulation.

-## Dependencies and Required Libraries on Windows
+## Pre-compiled Releases for Windows Users

-To run the boids simulation on Windows, you'll primarily need the FreeGLUT library:

-### FreeGLUT (The Free OpenGL Utility Toolkit)

-FreeGLUT is an open-source alternative to the original GLUT library.
-It provides a portable API for handling window creation, input events, and other tasks useful for OpenGL-based applications.

-**Required DLL**: `freeglut.dll` (64-bit) or `freeglut32.dll` (32-bit).

-### Installation Instructions

-1. Ensure you have FreeGLUT installed on your system.
+For Windows users, pre-compiled releases are available for download, including the executable .exe file and the required .dll files for OpenGL and FreeGLUT.

+To get started:

+1. Download the latest release zip from the Releases section.
+2. Extract the zip file into a folder.
+3. Run the .exe to start the simulation.

-2. Place the `freeglut.dll` file (if not already present) in the same directory as your executable or in a directory listed in your system's `PATH` environment variable.
+**Note**: Ensure that the .dll files are in the same directory as your .exe or in a directory listed in your system's PATH environment variable.

 ## License